vitiral/simple-quality/rst.md

 > If not... python can be very difficult to configure.
 > Search on google on how to have both python2 and python3 installed.
 You will
 > have to do a similar exercise for `pip`.
-If you really want to use python3,
+You can use python3 if you want,
 > it shouldn't be difficult -- you will just have to fix whatever errors come
 > up (there shouldn't be too many).